 Many old or classic photographic processes operates from a negative or a positive at life size of the final print.
-These intermediate negatives or positives can be traditionally elaborated on photographic film or, taking advantage of the digital image technology, inkjet printed on some suited transparent media.
+These intermediate negatives or positives can be traditionally elaborated on photographic film or, taking advantage of the digital image technology, inkjet printed on some suited transparent or translucent media.
 This later system need a previous digitization of the original film, both negative or positive.
 Afterwards, this digital file can be processed by classic digital image processing software.
 This processing can in turn be performed for aesthetic purposes or as a calibration step.
 Although the digital imaging technologies had been used from approximately 1963 at NASA Jet Propulsion Laboratory, digital image processing for pictorial photography was only available at late eighties through drum scanners coming from pre-press industry.
 Already at this early time, several photographers have understood the valuable and extensive field of action being opened by this new technology (2, 3-BURK.).
 At this time, perhaps the main constrain was the expensive equipment, scanners and computers, necessary to approximate the quality of photochemical fine printing.

 At the beginning of the 21th Century, digital cameras come into play with higher spatial resolutions and computers have achieved enough power of data managing.
 All that along with affordable prices for professional work applications.
 Professional photography embraced the digital imaging as almost the only option for the majority of applications, while some amateurs and almost all the practitioners of alternative processes remained attached to the traditional systems.
 This attachment was also a conscious choice in most cases and the claim to the purity of traditional processes remain today in some circles.
 As respectable as any other option, they are only a part of the whole body of work.